 The Grand Ole Opry has served as validation for numerous country stars over the years, who count becoming a member of the hallowed institution as the pinnacle of their career.
-While the Opry has inducted several new and established artists in recent years, including Kelsea Ballerini, Dustin Lynch, Lady A, Carly Pearce and more, there are several artists who, perhaps surprisingly, have yet to officially become members.
+While the Opry has inducted several new and established artists in recent years, including Kelsea Ballerini, Dustin Lynch, Lady A, Carly Pearce, Lauren Alaina, Jamey Johnson and more, there are several artists who, perhaps surprisingly, have yet to officially become members.
 We found ten artists who deserve to be inducted.

 1. Scotty McCreery

 Scotty McCreery is one of the very few artists who have successfully transitioned from becoming famous on a reality TV talent show — in his case, American Idol, to a country music career.
 He made his debut on the Grand Ole Opry in 2011, shortly after his Idol win, and has been a frequent performer since then.
-Now that his American Idol runner-up, Lauren Alaina, will be the next official member, his name at least deserves to be included in the list of hopeful future nominees.
+Now that Alaina, his American Idol runner-up, is officially a member, his name at least deserves to be included in the list of hopeful future nominees.

 2. Luke Bryan

 If the Grand Ole Opry was looking for country artists who had star appeal, they need not look any further than Luke Bryan.
 Not only is Bryan always willing to play the Opry — and has, often — but his career is hard to top in terms of success.
 Bryan’s superstar status could make him a Grand Ole Opry ambassador, especially if he was actually a member.